How older customers can release equity in their homes

-3. Pick an adviser
+3. Pick an advisor

 It is not possible to arrange a lifetime mortgage directly with the companies who provide the plans.
-Advice must be taken from a suitably qualified adviser.
+Advice must be taken from a suitably qualified advisor.
 Because the service provided is advised, borrowers have the comfort of an internal complaints procedure or recourse to the Financial Ombudsman Service, if things go wrong.

-4. The adviser role
+4. The advisor role

-If the customer then wishes to proceed the adviser will assist in the completion of the appropriate application form, submit the application form to the recommended lender and check progress with the application until the formal mortgage offer is issued.
+If the customer then wishes to proceed the advisor will assist in the completion of the appropriate application form, submit the application form to the recommended lender and check progress with the application until the formal mortgage offer is issued.